LionSR/TeXRA/coauthor-for-vs-code/README.md

 Users appreciate release notes as you update your extension.

+## [0.4.0]

+* added the handling of multiple figures in the backend and make it works also in the frontend.

 ## [0.3.12]

 * more fixes for selecting multiple input files and/or figures